 Anosmia is complete loss of smell.
 Hyposmia is partial loss of smell.
 Most people with anosmia can recognize salty, sweet, sour, and bitter substances but cannot tell the difference between specific flavors.
 The ability to tell the difference between flavors actually depends on smell, not the taste receptors on the tongue.
-Therefore, people often complain of losing their sense of taste and of not enjoying food.
+Therefore, people with anosomia often complain of losing their sense of taste and of not enjoying food.

 The most common causes include

 A common cause of permanent loss of smell is a head injury, as may occur in a car accident.
 Head injury can damage or destroy fibers of the olfactory nerves (the pair of cranial nerves that connect smell receptors to the brain) where they pass through the roof of the nasal cavity.
 Sometimes the injury involves a fracture of the bone (cribriform plate) that separates the brain from the nasal cavity.
 Damage to the olfactory nerves can also result from infections (such as abscesses) or tumors near the cribriform plate.